Control Structures

 How do you iterate over a dictionary using control structures in Python?

-You can iterate over a dictionary in Python using a for loop.
-By default, the for loop iterates over the keys of the dictionary.
+for loop.
+By default, the for loop iterates over the keys of the dictionary. - For example:

 What is the role of control structures in algorithm design in Python?